 Travelling to The Netherlands – by ferry: When travelling from the United Kingdom, you’ll find the ferries from Harwich, Hull and Newcaste all connecting to the routes in our guidebook.
 Taking a bicycle on the ferry is much cheaper as taking a car, so truly consider leaving your car at the UK ferry port.

 Travelling to The Netherlands – by train: International trains such as Eurostar (London-Brussels-Amsterdam), Thalys (Paris-Brussels-Amsterdam), ICE (Frankfurt-Cologne-Amsterdam) have very limited spaces for bicycles, so check with the operators whether you can bring your own bike or not.
 The Berlin-Hannover-Amsterdam train has a great carriage featuring seating for yourself and your bicycle, reservations are mandatory.
 International train stations directly on our route are Amsterdam Central, The Hague Central, Utrecht Central and Amsterdam Schiphol Airport.
 There are also some local international train services from Belgium and Germany to The Netherlands, such as Antwerp-Roosendaal, Liège-Maastricht, Düsseldorf-Venlo and Leer-Groningen.
 These do not connect to our routes, so you’ll need an additional local service to get to our routes.
-Dutch trains take bicycles for an extra fee and reservations are compulsory, see www.ns.nl.
+Dutch trains take bicycles for an extra fee, see www.ns.nl.

-Facility Listings: For your choice of accommodation on the way, please use our facility listings featuring hotels, B&Bs, guesthouses, hostels, bunkhouses, campsites and bike repair shops.
+For your choice of accommodation on the way, please use our facility listings featuring hotels, B&Bs, guesthouses, hostels, bunkhouses, campsites and bike repair shops.
 We did a lot of research to provide you with the best choices relevant for the route.
 Only local businesses with professional standards are listed.
 All facilities are either directly on or close to the route.
 We have omitted venues that require membership (YHA excepted) or a stay of minimum two nights.
 Also, campsites not allowing tents are naturally not listed!